kundal/docs/en/core-libraries/validation.rst

     // Use a class name.
 Methods must be static.
     $validator->provider('custom', 'App\Model\Validation');

 Validation providers can be objects, or class names.
-If a class name is used the methods must be static.
+If a class name is used them methods must be static.
 To use a provider other than 'default', be sure to set the ``provider`` key in your rule::